-You may be eligible for Medicare coverage on an adjustable bed if your doctor orders it.
+If your doctor orders, you may be eligible for Medicare coverage on an adjustable bed.
 There are stipulations for coverage, and coverage may only extend to a rental or loan of an adjustable bed.

 Keep reading to see how Medicare coverage works for adjustable beds.

-Within six months of your doctor placing the order for your adjustable bed, you’ll need to have a face-to-face doctor’s visit.
+You’ll need a face-to-face doctor’s visit within six months of your doctor placing the order for your adjustable bed.

 To qualify, you must have a condition that requires special positioning that isn’t possible in a standard bed, a detailed prescription from your doctor on why an adjustable bed is necessary, medical records that support the necessity, and a report that details the medical issues which require an adjustable bed.

 If you require frequent positioning for pain, have cardiac disease, Chronic Pulmonary Obstructive Disease (COPD), spinal cord injuries, or severe arthritis, an adjustable bed may be beneficial.

 Do I need a prescription for an adjustable bed?

 You will need a doctor’s prescription to qualify for an adjustable bed.
-Discuss the prescription order with your doctor if you need additional things like a mattress or bed rails.
+Discuss the prescription order with your doctor if you need additional mattresses or bed rails.

-Medicare covers adjustable beds when they are medically necessary.
+Medicare covers adjustable beds when they’re medically necessary.
 Your doctor will prescribe an adjustable bed and any additions; then, you’ll submit the prescription to an in-network DME provider.

 The doctor and the DME supplier must both accept Medicare.
 Once Medicare approves the claim, you’ll get your adjustable bed.

 Medicare will cover a basic hospital bed.
-If you need additions, your doctor will need to add them to your prescription order.
-Coverage limitations may apply, but at least a portion of the additions may have coverage.
+Your doctor must add additions to your prescription order if you need additions.
+Coverage limitations may apply, but at least some additions may have coverage.

 Durable Medical Equipment covers quite a few things about beds and bedding items.
 Coverage may be available to you on the following items:

 - Air-Fluidized Bed